webpack-contrib/style-loader/README.md

 // will create link tag <link rel="stylesheet" type="text/css" href="[path]/style.css" prop="value">
 ```

-#### `cssBase`
+#### `base`
-This setting is primarily used as a workaround for [css clashes](https://github.com/webpack-contrib/style-loader/issues/163) when using one or more [DllPlugin](https://robertknight.github.io/posts/webpack-dll-plugins/)'s.  `cssBase` allows you to prevent either the *app*'s css (or *DllPlugin2*'s css) from overwriting *DllPlugin1*'s css by specifying a css module id base which is greater than the range used by *DllPlugin1* e.g.:
+This setting is primarily used as a workaround for [css clashes](https://github.com/webpack-contrib/style-loader/issues/163) when using one or more [DllPlugin](https://robertknight.github.io/posts/webpack-dll-plugins/)'s.  `base` allows you to prevent either the *app*'s css (or *DllPlugin2*'s css) from overwriting *DllPlugin1*'s css by specifying a css module id base which is greater than the range used by *DllPlugin1* e.g.:
 * webpack.dll1.config.js
 ```
 {